rhuthik/Linux-Shell-Terminal/README.md

 ## Acknowledgements

-- The Turtle Shell project was inspired by the Unix shell and aims to provide a simple implementation for educational purposes.
+- The Linux Shell project was inspired by the Unix shell and aims to provide a simple implementation for educational purposes.